Note

 and Filter

-export the logs and tracing data via OTLP (OpenTelemetry Protocol) to the OpenTelemetryCollector module, running on the same edge device.
+export logs and tracing data by using OTLP (OpenTelemetry Protocol) to the OpenTelemetryCollector module running on the same edge device.
 The OpenTelemetryCollector

-module, in its turn, exports logs and traces to Azure Monitor Application Insights service.
+module then exports logs and traces to Azure Monitor Application Insights.

-The Azure .NET Function sends the tracing data to Application Insights with Azure Monitor Open Telemetry direct exporter.
-It also sends correlated logs directly to Application Insights with a configured ILogger instance.
+The Azure .NET Function sends tracing data to Application Insights with Azure Monitor Open Telemetry direct exporter.
+It also sends correlated logs directly to Application Insights by using a configured ILogger instance.

 The Java backend function uses OpenTelemetry auto-instrumentation Java agent to produce and export tracing data and correlated logs to the Application Insights instance.

-By default, IoT Edge modules on the devices of the La Niña service are configured to not produce any tracing data and the logging level is set to Information
+By default, IoT Edge modules on the devices of the La Niña service aren't set to produce any tracing data, and the logging level is set to Information

 .
-The amount of produced tracing data is regulated by a ratio based sampler.
-The sampler is configured with a desired probability of a given activity to be included in a trace.
-By default, the probability is set to 0.
-With that in place, the devices don't flood the Azure Monitor with the detailed observability data if it's not requested.
+The amount of tracing data is controlled by a ratio based sampler.
+The sampler is set with a probability for a given activity to be included in a trace.
+By default, the probability is 0.
+With this setup, the devices don't flood Azure Monitor with detailed observability data if it's not needed.

 level logs of the Filter

-module and realized that we need to dive deeper to locate the cause of the issue.
-We're going to update properties in the Temperature Sensor
+module, you need to dive deeper to find the cause of the issue.
+Update properties in the Temperature Sensor

 and Filter